 AI is the way to achieve scalable IT services using increased automation and orchestration.
 Many of our midmarket customers are caught in a challenging position right now.
 They are faced with many of the same problems we see our large enterprise customers grappling with — including mushrooming data demands, unpredictable business growth, and so on — but with smaller budgets and fewer personnel to overcome them.

 How can these customers compete against cloud-based storage?
-Virtual STaaS with automation and analytics tools integrated with artificial intelligence (AI) and machine learning (ML) capabilities hold the answer: These tools and capabilities help to manage ever-growing storage demands more efficiently with fewer personnel, resources and less human intervention.
+STaaS with automation and analytics tools integrated with artificial intelligence (AI) and machine learning (ML) capabilities hold the answer: These tools and capabilities help to manage ever-growing storage demands more efficiently with fewer personnel, resources and less human intervention.

 For more information on this challenging area, read my blog on the topic here.